Terence Lancaster

 Terence Roger Lancaster (29 November 1920 – 6 October 2007) was a British journalist, socialist, and the political editor of the Daily Mirror in the 1970s and 1980s.

 Early life

-Terence Lancaster was the only son of Reginald Lancaster, who owned a family firm of printers, and Dorothy (née McMahon) of Salisbury, Wiltshire.
+Terence Lancaster was born on 29 November 1920, the only son of Reginald Lancaster, who owned a family firm of printers, and Dorothy (née McMahon) of Salisbury, Wiltshire.
 During the war he worked as an officer in RAF Intelligence in the Western Desert Campaign, the youngest such officer, and subsequently in Italy and Germany.
 He had wanted to become air crew, but had failed the medical test.

 Career

 After the war he worked for the Southern Daily Echo in Southampton and the Star, a London evening paper.
 He contested for Labour the safe Conservative seat of Finchley in 1955, gaining 17,408 votes, and coming second by more than 20%.
 He never stood again for election.

 Daily Express

 In the mid-1950s he moved to the Daily Express, which at that time was owned by Lord Beaverbrook and was the UK's best-selling national daily newspaper, having a daily circulation of about 4 million copies.
 He became foreign editor under Edward Pickering; he interviewed Nikita Khrushchev in 1957.
 He later served under Bob Edwards, and was in charge of the largest number of foreign correspondents in the British press at the time.